Project

 Actions #2

-Updated by Matt Gold almost 6 years ago
+Updated by Matt Gold over 6 years ago

 Thanks, Boone!
 I think this looks great overall.
 I guess that one question I have is whether we need to show as much info in the step 2 pop-up window as we are now, like the main nav bar and the footer, which add a bit of clutter to that small window -- though if customizing what shoes up in the window is troublesome, it could definitely work as is.